superraylin/BruinRun/README.md

   From the game logic perspective, I developed start game, restart game functionalities and added end-game logic.
 In addition,  I optimized the obstacle and gold-point generation logic.

   From the graphics perspective, I was responsible for the position, model of bruin and position, model and texture of the skateboard.
 Besides, I added the spinning functionality of pumpkin and added three types of obstacles.
 Moreover, I was responsible for adding part of the name boards of buildings

 ### Yunpeng Ding 005430274
+  My main contribution is drawing buildings on the game map.
+I built the model, texture, and positions of all the buildings which simulated nine UCLA buildings.
+Also, I modeled and drew the shape of four letters of "UCLA", built part of the name boards of buildings.
+To optimize the drawing process, I created two new shapes for the letters and name boards with using the function ```insert_transformed_copy_into```.
+  For the game logic, I added the speed control, which can also let the bruin stops and changes the direction.

 ## Citation
 [obj file of skull](https://www.turbosquid.com/FullPreview/Index.cfm/ID/1452999)